Skip to content

 (with request header x-nv-sera-token: <token>)

-Add a request header to the above forwarded request with SERA token as :
+Add a request header to the above forwarded request with the SERA token as:

 x-nv-sera-token: <your-token>